-59Though existing literature reveals both positive and negative relationship between indebtedness and firm performance, firms in our sample are all unlisted private firms and are relatively young and small.
+&lt;sup>69Though existing literature reveals both positive and negative relationship between indebtedness and firm performance, firms in our sample are all unlisted private firms and are relatively young and small.
 This is more consistent with the scenario in which the negative correlation appears.